 From the outside, you look like the almost-perfect couple.

-Difficulty working together around money, parenting, or illness
+Difficulty working together around money, parenting, illness, or major life stressors

-Betrayal, infidelity, or loss of trust.
-Click here for more specific information.
+A rupture caused by betrayal, infidelity, or loss of trust (Click here for more information)

 You may recognize yourselves in this: